LittleWat/conversion-webhook-test-with-flux/README.md

 ### Wait until the resource is deployed

 Please wait a minute.
-You will see that the resource in `~/flux/flux-resources` is deployed.
+The resources in `~/flux/flux-resources` will be deployed.

 ```shell
 $ kubectl  get testresource -A

 NAMESPACE         NAME                           AGE
 v1alpha1-flux     testresource-v1alpha1-flux     1m
 v1alpha2-flux     testresource-v1alpha2-flux     1m